 5. Texas Land Clearing – Multi-region operational capacity

-Our research team compiled and analyzed population growth data to create a report on Texas’s fastest growing cities in 2025.
-Texas leads the nation in population growth, with 7 of the 15 fastest-growing cities in the U.S., according to the U.S. Census Bureau’s Vintage 2024 estimates (released May 2025).
+Our research team compiled and analyzed population growth data to create an updated report on Texas’s fastest-growing cities heading into 2026.
+Texas continues to lead the nation in population growth, with 7 of the 15 fastest-growing cities in the U.S. for the second consecutive year, according to the U.S. Census Bureau’s Vintage 2025 estimates (released May 2026).

-• 5 of the top 15 growth cities are located in the Dallas–Fort Worth metroplex, including Celina, Anna, and Melissa.
+Five of the top 15 fastest-growing cities remain concentrated in the Dallas–Fort Worth metroplex, including Celina, Anna, Melissa, and surrounding Collin and Denton County suburbs.

-This concentrated growth is driving billions in infrastructure demand, especially in excavation, utility installation, and site development.
-Contractors operating in DFW’s high-growth corridors are seeing sustained project volume across residential and commercial sectors.
+This sustained, multi-year growth cycle is now translating into long-term infrastructure demand, particularly in excavation, underground utilities, roadway expansion, and large-scale site development.
+Contractors operating in North Texas growth corridors are experiencing consistent backlog across both residential and commercial projects.

 Top 15 Fastest Growing Texas Cities by Annual Growth Rate (2024-2025)